eduardz1/Bachelor-Thesis/chapters/raspberries-responsabilities-and-physical-setup.typ

   We used a separate Raspberry Pi 4 as a router but that's not strictly necessary, one could simply use an off-the-shelf router for this purpose or give the host the responsibility of being the wireless access point.
-For our purpose we used `hostapd` and `dnsmasq` but it can also be done via GUI on Raspberry Pi OS very easily, nonetheless in the guide aforementioned we provide a step-by-step tutorial.
+The local network is used to enable communication through SSH and send data to the server through HTTP requests.
+For our purpose we used the `hostapd` and `dnsmasq` softwares but it can also be done via GUI on Raspberry Pi OS very easily, nonetheless, in the guide aforementioned, we provide a step-by-step tutorial.

   == Controller Setup <controller-setup>